godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 ## Withdrawal

-Withdrawal is the reverse process of the deposit.
-A user signs a withdrawal request and sends it to the block producer, block producer converts the custodian cell into a withdrawal cell and updates the layer2 state.
+Users sign withdrawal requests and send them to the block producer.
+The block producer will process these requests in blocks, update layer2 state and convert custodian cells to withdrawal cells in block submission layer1 transactions.

 The withdrawal cell: